 Perhaps the most notable change occurred in 2011 when the NYSPC hosted its (first non-local host) Championship Show at the Gordon Field House at the Rochester Institute of Technology.
 The following year, the NYPSC Championship Show moved to the brand new SRC Center at the Onondaga Community College.
 The NYSPC Championship Show has been held there each year since 2012.

 2011: Gordon Field House at RIT

 2023: Gates Chili HS

-Over the past two dozen years, the NYSPC has continued to evolve, innovate, and expand along with the indoor percussion activity.
+Over the past two decades, the NYSPC has continued to evolve, innovate, and expand along with the indoor percussion activity.
 Its competing ensembles have become more sophisticated and refined over the years, with many of the top level ensembles ranking among the world's best in their respective classes.